AlbumShuffler/DataRetrieverNet/README.md

 # Album Shuffler
 This repository contains a self-contained dotnet application to automatically retrieve data from the Spotify API and save it as local JSON files.

+Using this tool does not require the dotnet sdk or runtime!
+Download the latest release (pre-built for Linux, Mac & Windows) and run it.
+The downloads contain self-contained binaries meaning they do not have any external dependencies.

 ## Usage

 ### Spotify Access